Firefox Marketing Head Expresses Concerns Over Google's Apparent 'Only Be On Chrome' Push

 Plus, I really love those wave files in the chatrooms, like {S alphabetsucks and {S zuckerbergishitler.

 Whiny marketer is whiny.
-(Score:2)
+(Score:3)

 I head up Firefox marketing, but I use Chrome every day.